airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.strict.md

         movl  $comment, -4(%ebp)  # Store at 2nd space.

                     # Remember the rule: Positive numbers
-                    # take old stored values, negative
+                    # or operations take old stored values,
+                    # negative numbers or operations take
-                    # numbers take the new stored values.
+                    # the new stored values.

         pushl age               # Push the age.
         popl  %eax              # Remove the age.

+        addl  $12, %esp         # Remove local variables.
                     # It is not necessary since the next
-                    # line restore the %esp to the %ebp.
+                    # instrucition restore the %esp from
-        addl  $12, %esp         # Remove local variables.
+                    # the %ebp.

         movl %ebp, %esp         # Restore the ST. popl %ebp               # Restore the BP.